Medicina Radio Observatory: Northern Cross Radio Telescope

-The Northern Cross Radio Telescope (Croce del Nord in Italian) is one of the largest transit radio telescopes in the world.
+The Northern Cross Radio Telescope (also known as the Medicina Northern Cross (MNC)) (and Croce del Nord in Italian) is one of the largest transit radio telescopes in the world.
 Observations are focused around 408 MHz (UHF band), corresponding to 73.5 cm wavelength.
 The older receivers of the telescope function with a 2.5 MHz wide frequency band, while the upgraded parts have a 16 MHz bandwidth.
 The telescope is steerable only in declination, meaning that it can solely observe objects that are culminating on the local celestial meridian.
 The telescope is T-shaped and consists of: